uttambodara/PRODIGY_WD_02/README.md

 # Stopwatch ⌚
 Crafted a stopwatch using HTML, CSS, and JavaScript.
-Now, you can effortlessly manage time—start, pause, reset, and even track lap times!
+Now, you can effortlessly manage time start, pause, reset, and even track lap times!
 # Features
 + Start, pause, reset functionality.
 + Track and display lap times.